 Construction of a Shot, Color, Contrast, Deep Focus, Shallow Focus, Depth of Field, Exposure, Racking focus, Frame Rate, Telephoto shot, Zoom shot.

 - Framing, Angle of Framing, Aspect Ratio, Level of Framing, Canted Framing, Following Shot, Reframing, Point-Of-View shot, Wide angle Lens Scale, Extreme long shot, Long shot, Medium long shot, Medium Close-up, Close-up, Extreme Close-up Space, Deep space, Frontality, Matte shot, Offscreen space, Shallow space Movement of Camera, Crane Shot, Handheld Camera, Steady Shot, Pan, Tilt, Tracking shot, Whip Pan.

 - Working with Audio, Capturing Audio while shooting, Recording Audio with HDSLR Video Camera, Importance of Audio while shooting.

 - Costume, Acting and Typage Direction, Screenplay, Role of Directors, Vision of Directors, Screenplay and it’s presentation, Scene Analysis, Working with Actors.

 Digital Video Editing

-This class focuses on advanced digital video editing techniques where student will learn the basic as well as advanced level of Video Editing with Final Cut Pro X. The Following chapters will be covered in detail:
+This class focuses on advanced digital video editing techniques where student where students learn the basic and advanced level of Video Editing with Final Cut Pro X. The Following chapters will be covered in detail: